State District Courts and Appellate Courts

-Filings: The Clerk’s Office intake desks remain closed to the public.
-(General Order No. 14.)
+Filings: The Clerk’s Office intake desk will remain open to the public.
+(General Order No. 18.)
 The Clerk’s Office will continue to accept electronic filing in civil cases through CM/ECF and through the U.S. Mail.
-(General Order No. 4.)
+(Id..)
 Handling of all mail will be centralized at the Minneapolis courthouse, and all mail to the District Court should be directed to the Minneapolis courthouse.
 (Id.)
-The requirement that the filing party must provide physical courtesy copies to the judge hearing the motion, as required in Section I.E. of the Civil and Criminal ECF Guides, is suspended until further order of the court.
-(General Order Nos.
-3 and 4.)
+The requirement that the filing party must provide physical courtesy copies to the judge hearing the motion, as required in the Civil and Criminal ECF Guides, is suspended until further order of the court.
+(Id.)

 The federal court has also issued Administrative Orders establishing Entrance Protocols restricting access to Courthouses.
 (See In Re: Entrance Protocol.)

 The Continuity of Operations (COOP) Plan for the United States District Court for the District of Minnesota is activated, effective March 23, 2020, and continues through and including December 31, 2020.
 (General Order No. 18.)

 Minnesota Emergency Executive Orders, directing Minnesotans to stay at home, do not limit, prohibit, or restrict in any way the operations of the federal government, or the movement of federal officials in Minnesota while acting in their official capacity, including federal judicial staff and personnel.
 (General Orders Nos.
 18 – 21.)